hannesvgel/gym_tracking/README.md

 ├── requirements.txt    # required dependencies
 ```

-The following Sections detail each of the main building blocks of the Code and pipeline from data aquisition to the final webapp.The following sections describe the main building blocks of the code and pipeline, from data acquisition to the final web app.
+The following sections describe the main building blocks of the code and pipeline, from data acquisition to the final web app.

 ### 4.1 Datasets & Pre-Processing
 ```css